 There was a woman involved: my wife.
 I didn’t sign up with her church to be a nice guy, or to fit into her family.
 That’s not the sort of thing I’d do.
 But she did help me learn about the Church – – –

 I’m a very emotional man, which sometimes — often — complicates decision-making.
-There’s nothing wrong with emotions: but I’ve learned that it’s better to think about whether what I feel like doing is a good idea.1
+There’s nothing wrong with emotions: but I’ve learned that it’s better to think about what I feel like doing — before doing it.1

 Something that I could still believe when I felt like all the color and beauty was drained from the world — that, I’d pay attention to.

 A huge turning point came just before my wife and I got married.
 I knew that I’d have to agree that our children, if any, would be raised in the Catholic faith.
 That meant I had to start a sort of crash course of study, to learn just what I was agreeing to.

 One of the items was the Church’s stand on artificial contraceptives.
 I really, really, didn’t want the Catholic Church to be right about that.
 Remember, I’d been raised as a nice, normal American.